LIFE STORY

 7. One Small Satisfaction

-But as other universities began to imitate our model -all classes in English, an imitation inevitable in Japan’s copy-cat society – maybe collectively we could all claim some credit for improving education in Japan.
+But as other universities began to imitate our model – classes entirely in English, an imitation inevitable in Japan’s copy-cat society – maybe collectively we could all claim some credit for improving education in Japan.

 Some even copied word for word the names of our classes.